In Labour’s first Budget in October 2024, Chancellor Rachel Reeves announced an increase in the Employer National Insurance rate.

 What next?

-As you’ve seen, many employers will be facing higher Employer National Insurance bills from April 2025.
-That said, they may be able to reduce their liabilities via the Employment Allowance and/or via salary sacrifice schemes.
+As you’ve seen, many employers are now faced with higher Employer National Insurance bills.
+That said, there may be opportunities to reduce their liabilities via the Employment Allowance and/or via salary sacrifice schemes.
 If you are a THP client and would like some advice on Employer National Insurance, be sure to get in touch with your account manager today.

 About Jon Pryse-Jones